-The aim of this research is to firstly extend the research of Newell (2005).
+The aim of this research is to firstly extend previous international research to the Australian LPT sector as an extension of the research conducted by Newell (2005) who found a significant decrease in the relationship between market returns and LPT returns, whilst interest rate returns have played a more important role in explaining LPT performance in recent years.
 The study begins by employing a two-factor model to estimate the sensitivity of LPT returns with stock market and interest rate returns.
-Secondly, using the estimated interest rate and market betas from the first model, we test how the risk of LPTs is conditioned on particular characteristics that are under the control of the trust.
+Secondly, we then propose to test whether different characteristics of LPTs are related to their responsiveness to interest rate and stockmarket returns, an area (to our knowledge) that has not received particular academic attention in the Australian market.
+Using the estimated interest rate and market betas from the first model, we test how the risk of LPTs is conditioned on particular characteristics that are under the control of the trust.
 The maturity of the LPT sector has seen extensive structural change; significant merger activity, increased levels of debt, a broader range of property asset classes and a rise in the number of internally managed entities.
 Hence, the LPT characteristics investigated are financial leverage, management structure and degree of specialisation.